TheEdoRan/next-safe-action/packages/next-safe-action/README.md

 The `useAction` has one required argument (the action) and one optional argument (an object with `onSuccess` and `onError` callbacks).

 `onSuccess(data, input, reset)` and `onError(error, input, reset)` are executed, respectively, when the action executes successfully or fails.
 The original payload of the action is available as the second argument of the callback (`input`): this is the same data that was passed to the `execute` function.
-You can also reset the response object inside these callbacks with `reset()` (third argument of the callback).
+You can also reset the result object inside these callbacks with `reset()` (third argument of the callback).

 It returns an object with four keys:

 - `execute`: a caller for the safe action you provided as argument to the hook.
 Here you pass your typesafe `input`, the same way you do when using safe actions the non-hooky way.
-- `response`: when `execute` finished mutating data, the response object.
+- `result`: when `execute` finished mutating data, the result object.
 It has the same three optional keys as the one above (`data`, `validationError`, `serverError`), plus one: `fetchError`.
 This additional optional key is populated when communication with the server fails for some reason.
 - action's `status`: a string representing the current status of the action.
 It can be `idle`, `executing`, `hasErrored`, or `hasSucceded`.
-- `reset` function, to programatically reset the response object.
+- `reset` function, to programatically reset the result object.

 ---